 If you have had a sex hormone test and you find that you have high estrogen levels these are the steps you need to take.

-Testing gut function can also be an important step to working out "why" you have high estrogen, I recommend a stool test like the G.I Map test that measures beneficial and pathogenic bacteria levels, candida and parasites to assess gut function.
+Also, testing gut function can be an important step to working out "why" you have high estrogen.
+I recommend a stool test like the G.I Map test that measures beneficial and pathogenic bacteria levels, candida and parasites to assess gut function.

 Michael is head consultant at Planet Naturopath - Functional Medicine and Nutrition Solutions.
 As Seen

 Send this to a friend